SharonGladys-31/M1_Application_ParkingManagementSystem/1_Requirements/README.md

 WEAKNESS:
 --------------------

-•	Regular maintenance.
-•	Operation.
-•	Breakdown.
+*	Operation failure may cause damage.
+*	Correct data of slots available and the number of vehicles that can be accomadated in it.

 STRENGTHS:
 -----------------------

-•	Control over all sections and leave the focus on the system with a solitary administrator.
+*	Control over all sections and leave the focus on the system with a solitary administrator.
-•	Traffic estimation and computation of vehicle installment and charges
+*	Traffic estimation and computation of vehicle installment and charges
-•	Robotized System for controlling and management of parking area
+*	Robotized System for controlling and management of parking area